Owner//Driver looks at TIC sales data and uncovers a few differences, 10 years on

 While Kenworth was the buying public’s favourite in both 2018 and 2008 heavy-duty truck sales, Western Star fell significantly, from 323 vehicles and second place in 2008 to 78 in the first quarter of this year – making it the 14th most popular brand according to TIC data.

-Meanwhile, Mercedes-Benz tripled in popularity, from 71 sold in 2008 to 218 in 2018, with Isuzu, Volvo and Scania sales also increasing significantly in the 10 year period.
+Meanwhile, Mercedes-Benz tripled in popularity, from 71 sold in 2008 to 218 in 2018.
+Suggesting Isuzu, Volvo and Scania sales also increasing significantly in the 10-year period.

 Large falls were also seen in Freightliner, down from 226 to 104 sold in 2018, and International, down from 132 to 15.
 Sterling trucks were discontinued in 2009.